redis/Redis-Insight-Guides/guides/quick-guides/document/working-with-hashes.md

 HSET school:3 "name" "Gillford School" "description" "Gillford School is an inclusive learning centre welcoming people from all walks of life, here invited to step into their role as regenerative agents, creating new pathways into the future and inciting an international movement of cultural, land, and social transformation." "class" "private" "type" "democratic; waldorf" "address_city" "Goudhurst" "address_street" "Goudhurst" "students" 721 "location" "51.112685, 0.451076"

-HSET school:4 "name" "Forest School" "description" "The philosophy behind Forest School is based upon the desire to provide young children with an education which encourages appreciation of the wide world in nature, while achieving independence, confidence and high self-esteem. " "class" "independent" "type" "forest; montessori; democratic" "address_city" "Oxford" "address_street" "Trident Street" "students" 1200 "location" "51.781756, -1.123196"
+HSET school:4 "name" "Forest School" "description" "The philosophy behind Forest School is based upon the desire to provide young children with an education that encourages appreciation of the wide world in nature while achieving independence, confidence and high self-esteem. " "class" "independent" "type" "forest; montessori; democratic" "address_city" "Oxford" "address_street" "Trident Street" "students" 1200 "location" "51.781756, -1.123196"

 ```